-Degnan is progressing as planned to improve accessibility at Fairy Meadow Station Upgrade as part of the Transport Access Program (TAP).
+Degnan has completed this project to improve accessibility at Fairy Meadow Station Upgrade as part of the Transport Access Program (TAP).

-This is one of many TAP station upgrades Degnan is involved in and we look forward to delivering a safer and more usable station for the needs of the growing local community later this year.
+This is one of many TAP station upgrades Degnan is involved in and we look forward to delivering a safer, more usable and aesthetically pleasing station for the needs of the growing local community.

 - installation of two lifts to allow pedestrian and accessible traffic access to both platforms and the carpark